WAaronD/FreeWILLI_wasd/README.md

 **Factory Pattern**: Objects for various algorithms (e.g., filters, detection modules) are dynamically created using a factory, enabling flexibility and runtime behavior selection.

+## Signal Processing Workflow ##

+The signal processing pipeline consists of the following main steps, executed sequentially:

+1. *Time Domain Detection*: Initial energy detection is performed in the time domain to identify segments of interest.
+This step reduces computational overhead by filtering irrelevant data.

+2. *Filtering*: FIR filters are applied in frequency domain to focus on bands of interest.
+Filter coefficients are read from specified file in ```filters``` directory and frequency domain representation is computed at runtime.

+3. *Frequency Domain Detection*: Fast Fourier Transform (FFT) is applied to detect spectral features in the frequency domain, enabling further refinement of detected signals.

+4. *TDOA Estimation with GCC-PHAT*:
+Time Difference of Arrival (TDOA) is calculated using the Generalized Cross-Correlation with Phase Transform (GCC-PHAT) algorithm.
+This method provides robust TDOA estimation for broadband signals in reverberant environments.

+5. *DOA estimation*: The Direction of Arrival (DOA) is estimated using Singular Value Decomposition (SVD) and precomputed matrices (e.g., P and U).
+This step uses hydrophone array geometry to localize sound sources accurately.

 ## Directory Structure
 Top-level Directories: